UChi-ComPy23/UChi-ComPy23.github.io/syllabus.md

 ## Course Format

-This course will meet MWF 12:40 PM–1:30 PM.
-Due to Covid-19, all lectures will be held remotely.
-Links will be posted to Canvas.
+This course is scheduled to meet MWF 12:40 PM–1:30 PM.
+Due to Covid-19, this course will be held entirely remotely.

+Videos will be pre-recorded for lectures, and posted to Canvas.
+Additionally, any lecture material will be made available on GitHub.
+A problem solving session will be held during regular class time (12:40-1:30 PM Central Time) on Fridays in order to address questions related to lecture material.

 Homework will be posted Friday, and due the following Friday.
-There will be 8 or 9 homework assignments.
+We plan to have a homework assignment every week.

 There will be a course-long group project.
 There will be a midterm checkpoint, and a final report.
-Groups will be assigned after the add/drop deadline.
+Groups will be assigned a few weeks into the quarter.

+Problem solving sessions and office hours will not be recorded, so feel free to ask

 ## Evaluation